rrwick/Pairwise-SNP-counter/README.md

 ### Input data

 * Two or more assemblies in FASTA format
-* For each assembly, reads in FASTQ format - _the same reads used to make the assembly_
+* For each assembly, reads in FASTA/FASTQ format - _the same reads used to make the assembly_

 ### Software